Information for EU/EEA/SWISS Students

 Some EU students may be worried about the effect of a Study Abroad period (in another country outside the UK) on their continuous residence, whether they can still apply for the EU Settlement Scheme or whether they should be undertaking a Study Abroad placement at all.

 Normally, EU citizens can only stay in the UK for 3 months.
 However, once you are back in the UK, you will be able to apply for immigration under the EU Settlement Scheme based on the fact that you were an enrolled Swansea student and that your period outside the UK was permissable under that scheme.
 You would just need to follow the information about applying for the scheme above and access a University EUSS Student Statement to support your application.
 This will have details of your complete course length and the permissable period you were outside the UK.
 You would need to undertake this application within 3 months of re-entering the UK.
 This is because the University will need to see that you have the Right to Study in the UK and are not staying in the UK beyond the 3 months permissable with no immigration status.

 If you are a current EU student who is planning on undertaking a future Study Abroad option, your right to apply for the EU Settlement Scheme will not be affected by your doing so.
-You should apply under the EU Settlement Scheme as soon as possible.
+You should apply under the EU Settlement Scheme as soon as possible and before you leave.
 Your Study Abroad period should then fall as a permissable absence under the Settlement Scheme and your immigration status should not be adversely affected.